-- 1) Files should be provided in Microsoft Word format.
-Files in PDF, or in any other kind of format are not acceptable. - 2) Articles should be between 10.000 and 14.000 words in length.
+- Articles should be between 8.000 and 14.000 words in length.
 This includes all text, (i.e., abstract, references, exhibits and appendices).
 Please allow 300 words for each table or exhibit. - 3) Article title: A concisely word title should be provided containing no more than 8 words. - 4) Authors details: Authors details should be added to the submission management system.
 Authors should be listed in the order in which they would like to be published.
 Moreover, it should be provided information on each author email address (institutional preferred), author name (as wished to be published) and author affiliation (at the time the research for the paper was conducted).
 A correspondent author should be also identified. - 5) Acknowledgements: They should be written in a separate Microsoft Word file and uploaded in the system when submitting the manuscript. - 6) Research funding: All sources of external research funding need to be acknowledged in the acknowledgment file that accompanies the manuscript submission. - 7) Abstract: A summary of the purpose, methodology, empirical findings and contributions of the research should be provided.
-In total the abstract should not be more than 250 words length. - 8) Keywords: When submitting the manuscript, up to 6 short keywords capturing the main topics of the research should be indicated. - 9) Sections and headings: Manuscripts should be structured in sections and subsections which should be numbered.
+In total the abstract should not be more than 250 words length. - 8) Keywords: When submitting the manuscript, up to 7 short keywords capturing the main topics of the research should be indicated. - 9) Sections and headings: Manuscripts should be structured in sections and subsections which should be numbered.
 Sections should be numbered 1, 2, ... and subsections 1.1., 1.2. (then 1.1.1., 1.1.2, (...), 1.2.1., 1.2.2., etc.).
 Abstract is not included in the section numbering.
 Headings should be written in capital letters and in bold.
 Sub-headings should be written in regular letters and in bold.
 Authors should use Times New Roman, size 12 throughout all manuscript (including appendixes). - 10) Endnotes: Footnotes should not be used.
 Endnotes can be used but only when strictly needed.
 Endnotes should be identified in the text by consecutive Arabic numerals enclosed in square brackets.
-These numbers should then be listed and explained at the end of the manuscript (before bibliography). - 11) Tables, graphs and exhibits: They should be numbered sequentially with Arabic numerals and have a brief title as well as a source, when not elaborated by the authors.
-Tables, graphs and exhibits should be typed and submitted in a separate file to the main body of the manuscript.
-The position of each table, graph and exhibit should be signaled by the author in the main body of the article.
-Authors should prepare tables, graphs and exhibits in a white and black format, checking that their content is clearly presented. - 12) Appendixes: They should be numbered sequentially using Arabic numerals.
+These numbers should then be listed and explained at the end of the manuscript (before bibliography). - 11) Tables, illustrations, figures and exhibits: They should be numbered sequentially with Arabic numerals and have a brief title as well as a source, when not elaborated by the authors.
+Tables, illustrations, figures and exhibits should be placed within the main body of the manuscript at the appropriate points, rather than at the end or in a separate file. - 12) Appendixes: They should be numbered sequentially using Arabic numerals.
 Appendixes need to be referenced in the main body of the manuscript. - 13) Referencing style: Before submitting the manuscript, authors must ensure that all citations are accurate and consistent.
 At the end of the manuscript, a reference list in alphabetical order should be provided.
 References should be written following APA Style (for more detailed information about APA style, authors should visit the website https://apastyle.apa.org/style-grammar-guidelines/references/examples).